djpadbit/fxplayer/README.md

 (output defaults to data.bin)
 ```

-For the player on the calculator, you can build it with make, it requires gint.
+For the player on the calculator, it requires gint and you can build it with make.
 There are 2 version of it the monochrome one and the dct one.
-You need to select on of the two first with:
+You need to select one of the two first with:
 ```
-make switch_dct
+make switch_mono
 # or
-make switch_mono
+make switch_dct
 ```
 Then to build for the calculator you simply do:
 ```